jakob-bagterp/browserist/docs/getting-started/browsers/chrome.md

 If you need to use different browser types, find more info [here](../../user-guide/settings/browser-types.md).

 !!! tip
     Always keep your browser and driver up to date.
-The ChromeDriver version should usually match the browser version, otherwise Browserist will throw an error.
+The ChromeDriver version should usually match the browser version, otherwise Browserist might throw an error.